 The following pages describe the Control's adjustable parameters.
 Parameters are presented in the order they appear on the Control's Display, from top to bottom and, left to right.
-From the "Home" screen select the Adjust button to access the adjustment mode screens show below (if required, refer to the previous page to review how to enter Adjustment mode):
+From the "Home Screen" select the Adjust button to access the adjustment mode screens show below (if required, refer to "1.
+Entering Adjust Mode"):